Generalised actuator disk theory: wake development with turbulent entrainment: Generalised actuator disk theory including wake development

-To provide support for the proposed $P(x)$ expression in equation \eqref{eq:PPE_solution_semiinf_f=g=0}, we compare the predicted results with those from numerical simulations.
+We compare $P(x)$ from equation \eqref{eq:PPE_solution_semiinf_f=g=0} with those from numerical simulations.
 The interested reader is referred to \cite{shapiro2018modelling} and \cite{bastankhah_vortex_2022} for more information on the numerical setup, which consists of a LES with laminar uniform inflow towards an actuator disk, and negligible effects of turbulence in the near-rotor region.
 Results are shown in figure \ref{fig:pressure_laminar} for three different values of $a$.
 The model (dashed lines) requires specification of $C_T$ for the downstream portion of the flow.
 As will be shown later in \S \ref{sec:determine ct}, for the case $U_e=0$, the classical Froude relation $C_T=4a(1-a)$ holds.
 Since for $x/D<3$ the effects of turbulence were negligible in the simulations, we use $C_T=4a(1-a)$ to specify $C_T$ in this comparison with idealised simulation results.
 Results shown in figure \ref{fig:pressure_laminar} confirm that equation~\eqref{eq:PPE_solution_semiinf_f=g=0} yields satisfactory predictions of the pressure distribution, with accuracy improving as \( a \) decreases.
 It is worthwhile mentioning that, according to equation \eqref{eq:P_D}, the pressure drop across the actuator disk is not necessarily symmetric.
 In fact, for typical values of $C_T$, the magnitude of the immediate upstream pressure increase, $|P_D^+|$, is greater than the immediate downstream pressure drop, $|P_D^-|$.
 This subtle fact is also important for determining the pressure variations (see Appendix \ref{sec:appendix} for details).

 Taking the derivative of equation \eqref{eq:PPE_solution_semiinf_f=g=0} and inserting values of $P_D^{+}$ and $P_D^{-}$ from equation \eqref{eq:P_D} gives

 where \( \operatorname{sgn}(x) \) is the sign function, defined as $\operatorname{sgn}(x) = -1$ if $x<0$, and $\operatorname{sgn}(x) = 1$ if $x>0$.
 We now have the three relations needed to obtain the streamwise evolution of velocity $U(x)$, pressure $P(x)$, and CV diameter $\sigma(x)$ for given values of the induction factor $a$ and thrust coefficient $C_T$.